japinli/leetcode/README.md

 [Find Smallest Letter Greater Than Target]: ./0744-Find.Smallest.Letter.Greater.Than.Target/
 [Min Cost Climbing Stairs]: ./0746-Min.Cost.Climbing.Stairs/
 [Largest Number At Least Twice of Other]: ./0747-Largest.Number.At.Least.Twice.of.Others/
+[Prime Number of Set Bits in Binary Representation]: ./0762-Prime.Number.of.Set.Bits.in.Binary.Representation/
 [Toeplitz Matrix]: ./0766-Toeplitz.Matrix/
 [Unique Morse Code Words]: ./0804-Unique.Morse.Code.Words
 [Number of Lines To Write String]: ./0806-Number.of.Lines.To.Write.String/